As a new patient about to undergo knee replacement surgery, you may be wondering, “How long will the implant last?”

 The answer to this question may vary from surgeon to surgeon, based on the prosthesis used during the procedure, and your physical activity level after surgery.

 For knees, Dr. Berger uses the Zimmer NexGen High-Flex gender-specific prosthetic.
-The average lifespan is approximately 15-25 years.
+The average lifespan is approximately 15 to 25 years.
 It is comprised of four pieces: the two titanium components that cement to the bottom of the femur and top of the tibia, the plastic liner that connects to the tibial component, and the plastic piece that is pegged to the back of the knee cap.

-The plastic liner is the piece that will wear over time with physical activity, similar to how tires wear on a car.
-If this component needs to be replaced, Dr. Berger performs a procedure referred to at a liner exchange.
-Fortunately, this is a much less invasive operation — essentially one-fifth of the initial procedure requiring less recovery time.
+The plastic liner is the piece that will wear out over time due to physical activity, similar to how tires wear on a car.
+If this component needs to be replaced, Dr. Berger performs a procedure referred to as a liner exchange.
+Fortunately, this is a much less invasive operation, essentially one-fifth of the initial procedure, requiring less recovery time.

 Dr. Berger has been performing his minimally invasive outpatient procedure since 2001, allowing us to follow the long-term recovery of numerous patients.
 While some have needed a second procedure, others have not.

-Our patient, John Larson, is a great example of how the durable the prosthesis can be.
+Our patient, John Larson, is a great example of the durability of the prosthesis.

-75-year-old Larson has been athletic his entire life, specifically enjoying tennis and golf.
+Larson, 75, has been athletic his entire life, particularly enjoying tennis and golf.

-When it came to his left knee replacement, in 2005 Larson opted to have surgery with Dr. Berger.
+When it came to his left knee replacement in 2005, Larson opted to have surgery with Dr. Berger.
 He was intrigued by Dr. Berger’s minimally invasive approach to joint replacement surgery.
-To his pleasant surprise, Larson was discharged from the hospital and able to return directly home the same day of his operation.
+To his pleasant surprise, Larson was discharged from the hospital and able to return home directly the same day as his operation.

 Now, Larson is happy to announce, both of his knees feel great!
 Playing golf and tennis three times a week is part of his routine.